 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS Rebel T4i and Nikon D40 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the T4i and the D40 have been discontinued, but can regularly be found used on eBay.
+Both the T4i and the D40 have been discontinued, but can regularly be found used on ebay.
 The D40 was replaced by the Nikon D40X, while the T4i was followed by the Canon T5i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon T4i Manual (free pdf) or the online Nikon D40 Manual.
+Further information on the features and operation of the T4i and D40 can be found, respectively, in the Canon T4i Manual (free pdf) or the online Nikon D40 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon T4i and the Nikon D40?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS Rebel T4i:

 - More detail: Offers more megapixels (17.9 vs 6MP) with a 72% higher linear resolution.

 - Better image quality: Scores markedly higher (6 points) in the DXO overall assessment.